 Ginger is a popular galactagogue in Thailand, and many breastfeeding people swear by this home remedy to increase breast milk.

-More studies are needed to determine if ginger can actually increase breast milk supply.
+More studies are needed to determine if ginger can actually increase breast milk supply, though.

-While the research on increasing milk supply is limited, all of our sources agree that nutrition is important when it comes to breastfeeding.
+While the research on increasing milk supply is limited, all of the sources we interviewed agree that nutrition is important when it comes to breastfeeding.

 Fish is often on the list of foods to avoid during pregnancy and lactation because it can have high levels of mercury, which is a toxic heavy metal.

 When a breastfeeding person eats fish, the mercury can be passed on to the baby through breast milk, which can negatively affect the infant's brain and nervous system development, per the CDC.